-Many proxies involve approval of routine business matters, such as changing a company's name, ratifying the appointment of auditors, and procedural matters relating to the shareholder meeting.
+Many proposals seek approval of routine business matters, such as changing a company's name, ratifying the appointment of auditors, and procedural matters relating to the shareholder meeting.
 For the most part, these routine matters do not materially affect shareholder interests and are best left to the board of directors and senior management of the company.
 The funds will vote for board-approved proposals approving such matters, except as follows:

-- The funds will vote on a case-by-case basis on proposals to amend a company's charter or bylaws (except for charter amendments necessary to effect stock splits, to change a company's name or to authorize additional shares of common stock). - The funds will vote against authorization to transact other unidentified, substantive business at the meeting. - The funds will vote on a case-by-case basis on proposals to ratify the selection of independent auditors if there is evidence that the audit firm's independence or the integrity of an audit is compromised. - The funds will vote on a case-by-case basis on board-approved proposals that conflict with shareholder proposals. - The funds will vote on a case-by-case basis on other business matters where the funds are otherwise withholding votes for the entire board of directors.
+The funds will vote on a case-by-case basis on proposals to amend a company's charter or bylaws (except for charter amendments necessary to effect stock splits, to change a company's name or to authorize additional shares of common stock).

+- The funds will vote on a case-by-case basis on proposals providing for virtual-only shareholder meetings. - The funds will vote against authorization to transact other unidentified, substantive business at the meeting. - The funds will vote on a case-by-case basis on proposals to ratify the selection of independent auditors if there is evidence that the audit firm's independence or the integrity of an audit is compromised. - The funds will vote on a case-by-case basis on board-approved proposals that conflict with shareholder proposals. - The funds will vote on a case-by-case basis on other business matters where the funds are otherwise withholding votes for the entire board of directors.

-Commentary: Charter and bylaw amendments (for example, amendments implementing proxy access proposals), board-approved proposals that conflict with shareholder proposals, and the transaction of other unidentified, substantive business at a shareholder meeting may directly affect shareholder rights and have a significant impact on shareholder value.
+Commentary: Charter and bylaw amendments (for example, amendments implementing proxy access proposals or adopting exclusive forum provisions), board-approved proposals that conflict with shareholder proposals, and the transaction of other unidentified, substantive business at a shareholder meeting may directly affect shareholder rights and have a significant impact on shareholder value.
 As a result, the funds do not view these items as routine business matters.
+However, the funds view proposals allowing virtual shareholder meetings, even if they require a charter or bylaw amendment, as routine, and will support these proposals, as long as the proposal does not preclude in-person meetings and does not otherwise limit or impair shareholder participation.
+While the funds are watchful for meeting protocols that may disenfranchise shareholders, the funds are sympathetic to the desire for virtual-only meetings during the COVID-19 pandemic and would be sympathetic in other appropriate circumstances.
 Putnam Management's investment professionals and the funds' proxy voting service may also bring to the Proxy Voting Director's attention company-specific items that they believe to be non-routine and warranting special consideration.
 Under these circumstances, the funds will vote on a case-by-case basis.

 The fund's proxy voting service may identify circumstances that call into question an audit firm's independence or the integrity of an audit.
 These circumstances may include recent material restatements of financials, unusual audit fees, egregious contractual relationships (including inappropriately one-sided dispute resolution procedures), and aggressive accounting policies.
 The funds will consider proposals to ratify the selection of auditors in these circumstances on a case-by-case basis.
-In all other cases, given the existence of rules that enhance the independence of audit committees and auditors by, for example, prohibiting auditors from performing a range of non-audit services for audit clients, the funds will vote for the ratification of independent auditors
+In all other cases, given the existence of rules that enhance the independence of audit committees and auditors by, for example, prohibiting auditors from performing a range of non-audit services for audit clients, the funds will vote for the ratification of independent auditors.